The following criteria is effective September 1, 2011.

 Post-baccalaureate students entering Fall term are required to attend a Transfer START program unless they have enrolled in the Natural Resources Distance degree program (Ecampus).
 These students will complete an online orientation instead. for students entering the Cascades campus, please contact the Enrollment Management Office for the appropriate orientation opportunity.

-For post-baccalaureate students entering the Corvallis campus Winter, Spring or Summer terms, please contact the Student Services Office for the College Orientation Day which is scheduled prior to the term of entry. the College Orientation Day which is the only opportunity for orientation, advising, and registration assistance prior to the first day of classes for the term.
+For post-baccalaureate students entering the Corvallis campus Winter, Spring or Summer terms, please contact the Student Services Office for the College Orientation Day which is scheduled prior to the term of entry.
+This College Orientation Day is the only opportunity for orientation, advising, and registration assistance prior to the first day of classes for the term.
 Currently enrolled and continuing post-baccalaureate students pursuing a major will register after senior-level students during Priority I and II Registration cycles.
 Post-baccalaureate students pursuing a minor program will register during the Priority III Registration cycle and must request permission to access College of Forestry courses on the Corvallis campus, provided seats in the course are still available.
 For futher information, please contact the Student Services Office.

 Second B.S.
 Degree Requirements